Anatoly1010/Atomize/atomize/documentation/writing_modules.md

 ```

 ### Configuration Files
-Each device should has a configuration file.
+Each device should have a configuration file.
 In this file the communication [protocol settings](https://github.com/Anatoly1010/Atomize/blob/master/atomize/documentation/protocol_settings.md) and device specific parameters (module for a series of the devices) should be specified.
 Examples can be found in atomize/device_modules/config/ directory.
 Reading of a configuration file can be done using a special function from the config_utils.py file:
 ```python3
 import atomize.device_modules.config.config_utils as cutil
 # setting path to *.ini file